Agence France-Presse: Statutes

 The board elects the CEO for a renewable term of three years.
 AFP also has a council charged with ensuring that the agency operates according to its statutes, which mandate absolute independence and neutrality.
 Editorially, AFP is governed by a network of senior journalists.

-The primary client of AFP is the French government, which purchases subscriptions for its various services.
-In practice, those subscriptions are an indirect subsidy to AFP.
-The statutes of the agency prohibit direct government subsidies.

 Number of employees

-Based in Paris, AFP covers 151 countries, with 201 offices, 50 local correspondents and five regional centres:
+AFP employs 2,600 staff from more than 100 nationalities, working across 150 countries and over 260 locations worldwide.
+The agency also operates regional hubs in six geographical zones: